egmzy/my-node-cli/README.md

 # My Node CLI

-My Node CLI is an example project designed to demonstrate the creation of a Command Line Interface (CLI) using Node.js.
+An example project to demonstrate the creation of a CLI using Node.js.

 <a href="https://egmz.medium.com">Building a CLI with Node.js in 2024</a>